queuedpixel/stimulus-package/readme.md

 ### `/wealth`

+View the wealth for a specified player.
-View your combined wealth and the individual components of your wealth: your economy balance and the value of your GriefPrevention claim blocks.
+A player's wealth is the sum of their economy balance and the value of their GriefPrevention claim blocks.

+Specify the player name as the first argument of the command: `/wealth [player name]`

+The command will display your wealth if you don't specify a player name.

 ### `/wealthtop`